 The Philadelphia/Constitutional Convention George Washington held a meeting at Mt.
-Vernon (his home) to discuss fishing rights while they were chatting, many of the attendees of this meeting criticized the AOC and suggested changing it a meeting to discuss changing the AOC was held in Annapolis, Maryland in 1786, but only 5 states sent delegates 55 delegates from 12 of the 13 states met in Philadelphia in May of 1787.
-(Rhode Island didn't show up)
+Vernon (his home) to discuss fishing rights while they were chatting, many of the attendees of this meeting criticized the AOC and suggested changing it in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.

 Their goal was only to revise (change) the AOC, not to start over (which is what they wound up doing!)
 The results were our Constitution!

-The Preamble to the US Constitution